-Since half term, the English Department have been teaching Year 7 about persuasive writing skills and the art of constructing a well-researched argument.
-Pupils have learnt how to form a viewpoint from which to write, the use of rhetorical and persuasive techniques and the impact of their choice of language and style of delivery on an audience.
+This term, the English Department have been teaching Year 7 about persuasive writing skills and the art of constructing a well researched argument.
+Pupils have learnt how to form a viewpoint from which to write, the use of rhetorical and persuasive techniques and the impact of their choice of language and style of delivery.